-I have more sunflowers and pumpkins than I am willing to admit to and definitely more than I need.
-And nothing says fall more than a bouquet of sunflowers and few (hundred) orange pumpkins, right?
+I have more sunflowers and pumpkins than I am willing to admit to, and definitely, more than I need.
+And nothing says fall more than a bouquet of sunflowers and a few (hundred) orange pumpkins, right?

 But I digress….let’s get back to the box at hand. 🙂

 Now, before we dive in…let’s break this chore down into a super simple list that you can follow too.

 I really like to break big projects down into small steps that are easier to do in short pockets of time.
 When you break it down you will help to remove a lot of the overwhelm.

 Step # 1.
 Sorting Area